-(To Parent) TO: Date: This notice will inform you that (Student's Name) has been expelled from school from to .
-The reason(s) for the ne expulsion is/are as follows: in violation of paragraphs of the e Code of Student Conduct. before the Board or its designee proceeding by a representative of If you wish to schedule an appea of Education.
-You should also decision to the Board of Education or to e in order to be heard against the expulse f your choosing; and to request that the all hearing in this matter, please immediate inform the Treasurer of those persons sentative you may choose to bring.
-You sion; to be represented in the appeal hearing be held in executive session. ely notify the Treasurer of the Board who will be present at the hearing, may be subject to extension pursuant older at the time of such violation. to O.R.C. §3313.66(F), if the pupil convicted of or adjudicated a d ne Superintendent may seek the pupil's delinquent child for a violation listed i age or older at the time of such violatio n O.R.C. §3313.662(A), and if the cc: Treasurer of Board of Educa Superintende ation nt
+(To Parent) TO: Date: - - - This notice will inform you t hat (Student's has been expelled from 's Name) school from to The e reason(s) for the expulsion is/are as follows: in violation of paragraphs of the Code of Student Conduct. before the Board or its design proceeding by a representation of Education.
+You should a gnee in order to be we of your choosing opeal hearing in thi also inform the Tr presentative you m e heard aga g; and to re is matter, pl reasurer of Education or to its designee; to be granted a hearing ainst the expulsion; to be represented in the appeal request that the hearing be held in executive session blease immediately notify the Treasurer of the Board of those persons who will be present at the hearing the to bring.
+You have fourteen (14) days from receipt Please be aware the expulsi was sixteen (16) years of ag asion pursuant to O.R.C. §3313.66(F), if the pupil h violation. a delinquent chil ld for a vic eek the pupil's permanent exclusion, if the pupil is tolation listed in O.R.C. §3313.662(A), and if the of such violation.
+Superintendent cc: Treasurer of Board of Education Student